 2. Sleep: Sleeping?
 That must be the best advice to an insomniac who detests sleep and mostly runs on a caffeine diet.
 This is nearly impossible.
 It’s enough that the medication makes me sleep I don’t need more encouragement.
 Plus I could do without the nightmares.

-3. Eat: I am ever-hungry and have been bing-eating all those things that will ruin my diet, my appetite has already reduced to minuscule proportions so this is out of the question.
+3. Eat: I am ever-hungry and have been binge-eating all those things that will ruin my diet, my appetite has already reduced to minuscule proportions so this is out of the question.

 4. Write or engage in a hobby: What is this blog for?
 And writing is my only hobby.
 This was by far the most unhelpful of all.
 Lastly…